BenjaminYde/CPlusPlus-Guide/guide/cmake_and_tooling/tooling/build_generators.md

 - **Purpose**: Ninja is a small, fast build system that focuses on incremental builds, designed to build only the files that have changed.
 It does not parse or manage dependencies itself but it relies entirely on pre-generated dependency rules provided in the `build.ninja` file.
 - **Key Features**:
   - **Speed**: Extremely fast due to its minimalism and allows to execute parallel execution of build rules.
   - **Simplicity**: It doesn’t handle complex logic, focusing purely on execution as specified by the build files.
+Rules in `build.ninja` define how to execute a single build step, such as compiling a source file or linking object files.
+They specify the command to execute, along with input and output variables.
   - **Integration with Generators**: Typically used with tools like CMake, which generate Ninja-compatible build files.

 #### Why Ninja is Popular

 - **Performance**: Builds are quicker compared to traditional tools like Make, especially in large projects.
+Ninja was designed from the ground up for speed.
+It's a very small and focused build system that avoids doing anything that isn't directly related to executing build commands as quickly as possible.
 - **Adoption**: Widely supported and integrated into modern build systems like CMake, Meson, and Bazel.
 - **Modern Design**: Handles parallel builds effectively, making it suitable for multi-core systems.